ThFriedrich/LCOI_local_crystalline_orientation_identifier/paper.md

 - # References
 -
-BUSING, William R.; LEVY, Henri A. ANGLE CALCULATIONS FOR 3-AND 4-CIRCLE X-RAY AND NEUTRON DIFFRACTOMETERS.
+BUSING, William R.; LEVY, Henri A. Angle calculations for 3-and 4-circle X-ray and neutron diffractometers.
 Oak Ridge National Lab.(ORNL), Oak Ridge, TN (United States), 1967.

 ZAEFFERER, S. A critical review of orientation microscopy in SEM and TEM.
 Crystal Research and Technology, 2011, 46.6: 607-628.‏‏